developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<DebugButtonsEnabled value="1"/>

 ### DebugModeEnable
+**Applies to Android only**.
 Provides the option to debug an Enterprise Browser app running on a USB-connected device through the Chrome browser's `chrome://inspect/` address bar function.

 **Possible Values**: